yakazimir/esslli_neural_symbolic/README.md

 Helpful Resources
 ==========

 Many examples thoughout the course taken from the work of the [UCLA Automated Reasoning Group](https://www.youtube.com/@UCLA.Reasoning) (*See link for many relevant lectures*).
-For a general survey of *neural-symbolic* methods, see [Marra et al. 2020](https://arxiv.org/abs/2108.11451), for *statistical relational learning* see [de Raedt, Luc et al.](https://link.springer.com/book/10.1007/978-3-031-01574-8).
+For a general survey of *neural-symbolic* methods, see [Marra et al. 2020](https://arxiv.org/abs/2108.11451), for *statistical relational learning* see [De Raedt, L et al. 2016](https://link.springer.com/book/10.1007/978-3-031-01574-8).